Skip to main content

 • When the change is happening?

 We are gradually moving services from the IDAMS/Pirean sign in system to DfE Sign-in.
-This process will be completed by the end of 2023.
+This process will be completed by mid-2024.

 We will notify you by email when your service is being moved to DfE Sign-in.